What To Expect After A Watchman Procedure | Clear Recovery Guide

 What To Expect After A Watchman Procedure During Hospital Stay?

-After a Watchman procedure, patients typically stay in the hospital overnight for monitoring.
-Medical staff watch for complications like bleeding or irregular heart rhythms.
+After a Watchman procedure, patients are monitored closely after the implant and may stay in the hospital overnight or go home the same day depending on their condition and the hospital’s protocol.
+Medical staff watch for complications like bleeding, access-site problems, or irregular heart rhythms.
 Mild discomfort at the catheter site is common, but severe pain is rare during this initial recovery phase.

 What To Expect After A Watchman Procedure Regarding Activity Levels?